easystack/tools/perf/stability/gateway-bouncer/README.md

-This scenario spins up a minimal 'isolated' setup that can be used for testing or the IngressGateway in ways that are either destructive or require setup that is not compatible with the default gateways under `istio-system`.
+This scenario spins up a minimal 'isolated' setup that can be used for testing or the IngressGateway in ways that are either destructive or require setup that is not compatible with the default gateways under `servicemesh`.

 One the setup is up and running the following capabilities are exercised: